Qucs/qucs-help/source/BasSim.rst

 2.1 Introduction
 ~~~~~~~~~~~~~~~~

-This section describes a number of fundamental methods for launching circuit simulations from the Qucs GUI schematics using
+This section describes a number of fundamental methods for launching circuit simulations from the Qucs GUI  using
 the Ngspice, Xyce and SPICE OPUS compatible simulator engines.
-Spice4qucs includes built-in support for SPICE via a spice4qucs
+Spice4qucs includes built-in support for SPICE via a
 subsystem specifically designed for this purpose.
-The Ngspice and Xyce simulators are not embedded in Qucs but operate as independent external simulators.
+The Ngspice, Xyce and SPICE OPUS simulators are not embedded in Qucs but operate as independent external simulators.
-Before use with Qucs Ngspice, Xyce and SPICE OPUS must be installed on the computer operating system that you are running Qucs.
+Before use with they must be installed on the computer operating system that you are running Qucs.

 2.2 Supported simulators
 ~~~~~~~~~~~~~~~~~~~~~~~~